-- Location: graduates who complete residencies in West Virginia are much more likely to remain in the state, which is consistent with national trends. - > Specialty: primary care fields generally are most needed in rural West Virginia.
+- Location: graduates who complete residencies in West Virginia are much more likely to remain in the state, which is consistent with national trends. - Specialty: primary care fields generally are most needed in rural West Virginia.

 Graduates of all three West Virginia medical schools typically enter primary care residency programs at a rate at or above the national average for these same programs.
-Among all three medical schools, 56 percent (205) of 2023 medical school graduates chose a primary care residency.
-Nationally for the 2023 single match program, there were a record number 18,312 categorical primary care positions available during the match, increasing 3.2 percentage points over the last five years. (source: National Resident Matching Program)
+Nationally for the 2024 single match program, there were a record number 19,423 categorical primary care positions available during the match.
+Compared to 2023, this is an increase of 719 primary care positions (source: National Resident Matching Program).